caas-team/sparrow/README.md

 #### Loader

-The loader component of the `sparrow` will load the [checks](#checks) configuration dynamically during the runtime.
+The loader component of the `sparrow` will load the [checks](#checks) configuration dynamically during runtime.

 The loader can be selected by specifying the `loaderType` configuration parameter.

-The default loader is an `http` loader that is able to get the checks configuration from a remote endpoint during the runtime.
+The default loader is an `http` loader that is able to get the checks configuration from a remote endpoint during runtime.

 Available loader:

-- `http`: The default.
-Loads configuration from a remote endpoint.
+- `http` (default): Loads configuration from a remote endpoint.
 Token authentication is available.
 Additional configuration parameters will be set in the `loader.http` section.
 - `file` (experimental): Loads configuration once from a local file.
 Additional configuration parameters will be set in the `loader.file` section.
-This is just for development purposes & is currently read just once.
-The target manager is not supported for this setup!
+This is just for development purposes.
+The local configuration is loaded once at startup.
+The target manager is currently not functional in combination with this loader type.

 ### Checks